bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnode_recommendation_comprehensive_guide.md

 ## BitNode 1

 This is the easiest BitNode, and its Source-File gives a very strong buff to most multipliers.
+You should repeat this BitNode to get its powerful buff.

 ## BitNode 2